 Standards and Specifications - spec.

-Example;
+Example:

-The standard S-57 with supplement 3 is given the following MRN identifier;
+The standard S-57 edition 3.1 with supplement 3 would be given the following MRN identifier:

 urn:mrn:iho:pub:spec:s57:3:1:supplement3

+Note that S-57 uses a different version numbering system that is different from S-100.

 IHO data products

-For IHO data products it will be useful to have a namespace that specify that the MRN is about products, such as the S-64 test datasets or INT3 consider this format of the MRN;
+For IHO data products it is recommended to have a namespace for products.

+Consider this format of the MRN:

-urn:mrn:iho:prod:<product name>:<edition number>:<correction number>:<clarification number>:<optional information about related specification>.
+urn:mrn:iho:prod:<product name>:<edition number>:<correction number>:<clarification number>:<optional and additional information about related specification>.

-This makes ‘prod’ a fixed namespace for products, and means that any part of the identifier that comes after indicate the type and name of the IHO product.
-The section marked optional and additional version information can be used for additional name spaces as per need.
+This makes ‘prod’ a fixed namespace for products, and means that any part of the identifier that comes after, indicate the type and name of the IHO product.
+The optional section and additional version information may be used for additional namespaces as needed, or omitted.

 Examples:

-For S-64 ENC test dataset version 3.0.1, unencrypted used for the power up check the ID could be:
+For S-64 ENC test dataset version 3.0.1, unencrypted, used for the power up check the ID could be:

 urn:mrn:iho:prod:s64tds:3:0:1:unencrypted:powerup

-For IHO INT3 version 3.5, Lowesmouth to Port Rimon panel, , the ID could be;
+For IHO INT3 version 3.5, Lowesmouth to Port Rimon panel, scale 1:19000, the ID could be:

 urn:mrn:iho:prod:int3:3:5:19000

-A public location for listing the MRN for the IHO product specifications should be established.
 The MRN for the product specification should be included in the specification.
+S100WG should define a specific section within the product specification template to ensure the MRN for the product is included in the product specification.

 Object instances in data products

 For harmonization purposes a common structure should be considered for MRN identifiers for object instances.
-This has benefits such as a predicable ID structure which can be leveraged for reducing total data volume.
+This enables a predicable upper level MRN GUID namespace (which can be leveraged for reducing total data volume) that can be defined for each IHO product specification.
+Moreover, the producers of data are given flexibility over how they wish to manage their namespaces; also, it includes a clear delineation between the fixed upper level (urn:mrn:iho) and flexible (developer defined) lower level of the MRN identifier.

-IHO product specifications should consider this format of the MRN for object instances;
+IHO product specifications are recommended to follow this format of the MRN for object instances.

 urn:mrn:iho:<product specification>:<producer code>:<producer governed namespaces>.

-This format gives a consistent structure over the product specification codes, leading to greater harmonization.
-This enable a predictable upper level GUID namespace that can be defined for each IHO product specification.
-Moreover, the producers of data are given flexibility over how they wish to manage their namespaces and includes it a clear delineation between the fixed upper level and flexible lower level.
+Note: the section marked producer governed namespaces may be further subdivided into additional name spaces as per producer need.
+The object id should be included in this section.

-The namespace for product specification is required to give an indication to what data model the feature instance was first created.
-This information is particularly useful when making decisions about MRN preservation, since the original data model gives an indication of any attribute changes between data products, which in turn can impact decisions for keeping or changing the MRN.
+The namespace for product specification is used to link the feature instance to the data model/product where the instance was first created.
+This information improves traceability and is particularly useful when making decisions about MRN preservation, since the original data model gives an indication of any attribute changes between data products, which in turn can impact decisions for keeping or changing the MRN.

+For example; a Marine Protected Area originating on an S-122 dataset with an MRN of urn:mrn:iho:s122:us01:hi:0987654321, should retain this MRN when reused in an S-101 datasets, even if some of the attributes are dropped for the S-101 use.

-It is important to note that some data formats may give specific meaning to parts of the MRN ID, such as GML were the colon has special significance.
+It is important to note that some data formats that use URI namespaces (GML, XML, RDF, OWL) may give specific meaning to parts of the MRN ID, such as GML where the colon has special significance.
 MRNs should therefore not be used verbatim for GML identifiers (“gml:id”) or tags.
-Instead, either MRNs can be used as values for an identifier attribute, or the product specification define a rule for mapping MRNs to gml:id values.
+Instead, for GML, MRNs should be used as values for an identifier attribute.
+Product specifications that use another encoding with limitations similar to GML must define sufficient guidance to link MRN IDs to objects.